pr414/F1_DataAnalysis/README.md

 mances.
 MongoDB has been chosen as the database management system, allowing the import of CSV-formatted data as Documental data and allowing various aggregation and filtering operations to be performed in order to gather and analyze the data of interest.

+The project was developed within the course "Systems and Methods for Big and Unstructured Data" held at Politecnico di Milano during the A.Y.
+2024/25.